mirroredkube/tokenops/web/app/components/README.md

 The components integrate with the following API endpoints:

+- `POST /opt-in/check` - Check Opt-In status for XRPL
-- `POST /trustlines/create` - Create trustline for XRPL
+- `POST /opt-in/setup` - Setup Opt-In for XRPL
 - `POST /tokens/issue` - Issue tokens on the selected ledger
 - `GET /registry/tokens` - Get token records and statistics